Table of Contents

 But if your child is a fussy eater, you can also discuss vitamin C dosage for kids as supplements.

-Vitamin C Dosage For Kids: Supplements
+Supplementary Vitamin C For Kids

+You shouldn’t try to provide vitamin C for kids as supplements without consulting a doctor.
+Why is this so?
 Some supplements may contain enough vitamin C to be hazardous to children.
 Also, you must remember that nutritional supplements are never a replacement for fresh fruits and vegetables in your child’s diet.

 The US Food and Drug Administration (FDA) does not regulate non-prescription vitamin C supplements, and they are not tested for purity or safety.